-As with every rule, there are exceptions.
-You may need to pop a blister if it is large and getting in the way of your shoes.
-You may also judge that it's better to pop it as it is so fluid-filled and tense it's likely to pop anyway as soon as you put your shoes back on.
-A controlled de-pressurisation of the blister may then make a smaller hole in the skin than if your shoes rubbed the dome of the blister right off.
+As with every rule there are exceptions.
+A blister may need to be popped if it is large and affecting the ability to wear shoes.
+It may be better to pop it if it is so tense that it is likely to pop by itself on wearing shoes.
+A controlled de-pressurisation of the blister may then make a smaller hole in the skin than if shoes rubbed the dome of the blister off completely.

 Most blisters will heal by themselves and the blister fluid will be gradually re-absorbed as the skin beneath heals.
-You can speed this up and decrease pain by home treatments:
+This healing can be sped up by:

-- Remove the cause - wear different shoes and spend time barefoot if you can.
+- Removing the cause - wearing different shoes and spending time barefoot if possible.

 - If the blister is small - up to the size of a pea - a protective dressing will stop it breaking.
 The top layer of the blister then protects the skin beneath whilst it heals.

 - Commercial blister plasters can be very helpful and come in a number of sizes and shapes.
-Apply one of these according to the instructions.
-You should not remove it until it drops off, as it functions as a 'second skin' until the blister has healed.
+These should be applied according to the instructions.
+They should not be removed until they drop off (this can take a week or longer), as they function as a 'second skin' until the blister has healed.
 An added advantage of this method for those on walking trips is that they can then continue their journey without doing further damage.

-If the blister is large and tense and will clearly burst if you don't let the fluid out, you may decide to pop it (but with the cautions above).
+If the blister is large and tense and will clearly burst on its own, it may be advisable to pop it (but with the cautions above).

-In this case the principle of draining the blister is to make as small a hole as you can in as sterile a way as possible.
-Aim to preserve the top of the blister to act as protection for the skin beneath.
-You do this by:
+In this case the principle of draining the blister is to make as small a hole as possible in a sterile manner.
+The top of the blister should ideally be preserved to act as protection for the skin beneath.
+This can be done by:

-- Sterilising a needle or pin - for example, in a flame, by wiping it with an alcohol wipe or (if you have nothing else) by putting it in boiling salted water for ten minutes.
+- Sterilising a needle or pin - for example, in a flame and then letting it cool or by wiping it with an alcohol wipe.

 - Gently puncturing the blister towards the edge.

-- Gently let or squeeze the fluid out - the dome will collapse and sit on the skin beneath.
+- Gently letting or squeezing the fluid out - the dome will collapse and sit on the skin beneath.

-- Applying an antiseptic cream (such as Savlon®) if you have any, and a clean bandage.
+- Applying an antiseptic cream (such as Savlon®) if possible,

-- Changing the bandage if it gets wet or dirty.
+- Applying a clean dressing and changing it if it gets wet or dirty.

 - Avoiding getting the area wet for at least 24 hours.
 This will allow the skin from the top of the blister to have a chance to 'fuse' on to the skin beneath.

-If you have a blister which has already burst:
+If a blister has already burst, it should be:

-- Smooth the skin flap down if you can.
-Do this unless it's very dirty or there is pus under it, in which case it won't stick and may be better removed.
+- Dealt with as follows: the skin flap should be smoothed down if possible,unless it's very dirty or there is pus under it, in which case it won't stick and may be better removed.

 - Treat as above.

-When your blister is healing keep an eye on it for signs of infection which might include:
+When your blister is healing it should be monitored for signs of infection which might include: